 How is fieldwork part of your practice?

 Fieldwork is an embedded part of my practice.
 I have an unfixed idea of what fieldwork is – it is multi-dimensional, has many roles, and is a variable framework within which I make work.
 My fieldwork involves research, performance, survey, mapping, charting, documentation, and more – it is an itinerant mode of working that is experiential, experimental, changeable and ephemeral.
 Fieldwork is central to my praxis as an artist – not a separate or parallel activity – it is physical and involved, rather than academic theory or exercise.
-As an artist I have been shaped by my experiences in the material field of landscape and natural environment, and through my work and activities have developed fieldwork as an art form.
+As an artist I have been shaped by my experiences in the material and immaterial fields of landscape and natural environment, and through my work and activities have developed fieldwork as method and form.

 How would you describe your fieldwork activity?

 My activities deal with an exploration of the Earth’s surface – unfixed topographical features and fluent spatial dynamics, envisioned as the activated spaces of landscape to be surveyed and mapped.
 Travelling between object and situation, field trips and expeditions form a framework for an itinerant practice of fieldworking.
 I have developed an evolving framework for exploring different geographical environments and situations, using artist-led expeditions to encounter and enter landscape.
-Through performance surveys, I look at the underlying structures of landscape – I am interested in the form of the earth, how I negotiate the idea of form, and how I navigate place.
+Through performance surveys, I look at the underlying structures of the physical environment – I am interested in the form of the earth, how I negotiate the idea of form, and how I navigate place.

 How are you currently sharing your fieldwork?